Meenakshi531/Twitter--Analytics--Dashboard/README.md

 - Average engagement rate: 0.04
 - Total tweets analyzed: 1,166
 - Engagement breakdown by media type and interactions.
-The dashboard empowers organizations to concentrate on data-driven decisions that enhance engagement and visibility.

 ## Learning Objectives
 - Grasp data integration and management using Power BI with Twitter data sources.